spiral/docs/orm/relations.md

 $user->save();
 ```

-If you wish to change user profile, you can simply assign new model to it:
+If you wish to change user profile entitelly, you can simply assign new model to it:

 ```php
 $user = User::findByPK(1);